aws-samples/aws-analytics-immersion-day/README.md

 15. After clicking the **Attach policies** button in the **Permissions** tab of IAM Role, add **AWSLambdaVPCAccessExecutionRole** and **AmazonKinesisReadOnlyAccess** in order.
  ![aws-lambda-iam-role-policies](./assets/aws-lambda-iam-role-policies.png)
 16. Click the **Edit** button in the VPC category to go to the Edit VPC screen.
 Select `Custom VPC` for VPC connection.
-Choose the VPC and subnets where you created the domain for the Elasticsearch service, and choose the security groups that are allowed access to the Elasticsearch service domain.
+Choose the VPC and subnets where you created the domain for the OpenSearch service, and choose the security groups that are allowed access to the OpenSearch service domain.
 17. Select **Edit** in Basic settings.
 Adjust Memory and Timeout appropriately.
 In this lab, we set Timout to `5 min`.
 18. Go back to the Designer tab and select **Add trigger**.
 19. Select **Kinesis** from `Select a trigger` in the **Trigger configuration**.